B0-B/DirtyMike/README.md

 - ✅ Will only use free CPU power e.g. parallel gaming is possible

 ## Requirements
-- A XMR wallet adress
+- A XMR wallet adrress
 - low-level PC, or remote host with rest CPU power
 - Ubuntu 20.04 (tested) or debian OS